Bruhadev45/Task-Manager/PROJECT_DOCUMENTATION.md

 ## Executive Summary

 The Task Manager is a full-stack web application built with Next.js 14 and FastAPI, providing a modern three-column interface for managing tasks.
-The application demonstrates production-quality code with proper separation of concerns, comprehensive error handling, and a clean, maintainable architecture.
+The application demonstrates production-quality code with proper separation of concerns and a clean, maintainable architecture.

 **Key Features:**
 - Three-column responsive UI layout